alphastory/customselect/README.md

 `reset` - Boolean

 This resets the default styles of list.
-Defaults to true, but may turned off if using a CSS reset, by passing `true`.
+Defaults to `true`, but may turned off if using a CSS reset, by passing `false`.

 ###Styling